 Linklaters has been active on the Dutch market since 2004.
-Our office in Amsterdam currently consists of 60 lawyers, including 13 partners and counsel.
+Our office in Amsterdam currently consists of 73 lawyers, including 19 partners and counsels.

 Whether you are based in the Netherlands or doing business here, our strong combination of depth of technical knowledge, market experience and commercial judgement will provide you with the support you need to take your confidence to the next level.
 From Amsterdam, we deliver outstanding service to our clients anywhere in the world.

 Our team is known for leading groundbreaking, complex legal matters in highly regulated sectors through our combination of local knowledge, multi-jurisdictional capabilities and integrated approach across a wide variety of disciplines.

 Recent work includes:

 - The Dutch State: advising on the acquisition of a strategic 14% shareholding interest Air France-KLM SA

 - Steinhoff: advising on its defence in multiple collective and private actions against €12bn damages claims following the announcement of its accounting irregularities

 - Gilde Equity Management: advising on the takeover of DPA Group

 - Air France: advising on its defence of on-going Dutch private enforcement actions relating to an alleged air cargo cartel.